Bumblebee202111/doubean-public/README.md

 #### To-dos for current release \(0.7.0\)

-- Sort topics by spinner
-  - Wrap it in Composable
-  - Update labels
-    - "Last updated" -> "New"
-    - \+ "Hot (last created)"
-- Fix topic position not being remembered introduced in v0.6.3(603)
+- Fix tab topic position not being remembered, which was introduced in v0.6.3(603)
 - Top 250 movies (first page, no pagination)
-- Compose migration

 #### To-dos for next release \(0.7.1)

 - Reuse item logic of search result groups / groups of the day
+- Compose migration

 #### Future plans